toyinbo0903/toyinbo0903.github.io/README.md

     text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
 We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---

-# Hugo template for Decap CMS with Netlify Identity
+# Hugo template for Decap CMS with Identity

 This is a small business template built with [Hugo](https://gohugo.io) and [Decap CMS](https://github.com/decaporg/decap-cms), designed and developed by [Darin Dimitroff](https://twitter.com/deezel), [spacefarm.digital](https://www.spacefarm.digital).